Best things to do in Ho Chi Minh City, Vietnam

 Thanh Giong Monument sits in the centre of a busy roundabout / intersection in the centre of Ben Thanh ward.
 The traffic here is crazy, especially at the end of the working day.
 All around the edge of the intersection there are tall buildings housing coffee shops and cafes on multiple floors.
 Grab a coffee and find a spot outside on one of the upper floors and just watch the traffic.
 It sounds like a strange thing to do, but it really is fascinating and quite fun to watch the organised chaos taking place on the roads below!

-16. Visit the Cu Chi tunnels
+16. The Cu Chi tunnels

 The Cu Chi Tunnels are located 2 hours outside of Ho Chi Minh city centre.
 (Although with traffic, you can expect this to be a slightly longer journey time, especially on the weekends and during holidays).
 The best way to see the Cu Chi Tunnels from Ho Chi Minh City is by booking a tour.
 The tour we went on was with Vietnam adventure tours, which I booked through Viator and it was really great.
 Our tour guide was really informative and despite the sombre history, he managed to keep the trip entertaining and light-hearted with little anecdotes and humour.

-If you are not familiar with the Cu Chi Tunnels – they are a series of underground tunnels which were used by the Vietnamese soldiers in the American-Vietnam war.
-They were instrumental in the Vietnamese fight against American troops in this region.
-Seeing the tunnels for yourself really is mind-blowing.
-You will see and learn how Vietnamese soldiers lived underground in the tunnels.
+During your visit to the Cu Chi Tunnels, you will see and learn how Vietnamese soldiers lived underground in the tunnels.
 Each tunnel was connected by a series of small ‘rooms’ and trapdoors.
 Some of the tunnels were so small, they had to lie flat on their stomachs and shuffle through them!
+Seeing the tunnels for yourself really is mind-blowing.
 How they lived in the small, confined spaces with no daylight is incredible.
 It is strange to think that a site of such brutality and conflict is now one of the biggest tourist attractions in Ho Chi Minh City.
 However, the experience is very informative and helps bring to life part of Vietnam’s history during this time.

 A short section of the tunnels has been expanded specifically for tourists to experience what it might have been like for the soldiers.
 The shortest section of tunnel is 20m long and this is the largest, so you are able to squat or crouch down here.
 Despite the fact that the tunnels have been enlarged and lighting has been added, they are still very hot and if you suffer from claustrophobia I wouldn’t recommend going into the tunnels.
 However, this is only a very short element of the trip and you will still gain a lot from visiting the tunnels even if you skip this part.